Border Security Force: Organisation

-The Border Security Force has its headquarters in New Delhi and is known as Force Headquarters (FHQ) headed by a Director General.
+The Border Security Force has its headquarters in New Delhi and is known as Force Headquarters (FHQ) headed by a director general.
 Various directorates like Operations, Communications & IT, Training, Engineering, General, Law, Provisioning, Administration, Personnel, Armaments, Medical, Finance etc. function under the DG.
 Each directorate is headed by an IG.
-The Eastern Theatre is looked after by Spl DG HQ (Eastern Command) at Kolkata and the Western Theatre is looked after by Spl DG HQ (Western Command) at Chandigarh.
-Field Formations in BSF are headed by an IG and are known as Frontiers Headquarters (FtrHQ).
-There is 13 such Frontier under which Sector Headquarters (SHQ) function headed by a DIG each.
-Each SHQ has under its command 4–5 infantry battalions, along with attachments of artillery, air and water wings.
+The Eastern Theatre is looked after by Spl.
+DG HQ (Eastern Command) at Kolkata and the Western Theatre is looked after by Spl DG HQ (Western Command) at Chandigarh.
+Field Formations in BSF are headed by an Inspector General (IG) and are known as Frontiers Headquarters (Ftr HQ).
+There is 13 such Frontier under which Sector Headquarters (SHQ) function headed by a Deputy Inspector General (DIG) each.
+Each SHQ has under its command, 4–5 infantry battalions, along with attachments of artillery, air and water wings.
 Presently 186 battalions are sanctioned to BSF.
 Five major training institutions and ten Subsidiary Training Centres (STCs) are imparting ab-initio as well as in-service training to its ranks and other CPOs/SPOs including IPS Probationers.

-BSF is the only Central Armed Police force to have its own Air Wing and artillery regiment, and besides ITBP to have a Water Wing.
-All these specialized wings support the General Duty Battalions in their operations.
+BSF is the only Central Armed Police Force to have its own Air Wing and artillery regiment, and besides ITBP to have a Water Wing.
+All these specialised wings support the General Duty Battalions in their operations.
 The Financial Adviser of the BSF has been an Indian Revenue Service officer of the rank of Joint Secretary and also has Dy Advisers from the Indian Audit and Accounts Service, Indian Civil Account Service and Indian Defence Account Service.

 The BSF also has a national level school for the breeding and training of dogs.
 Dogs from other CPOs and State Police are sent to National Training Centre for Dogs (NTCD) to be trained in infantry patrol, detection of explosives, tracking and the like.

 The BSF maintains a Tear Smoke Unit (TSU), which is unique in India.
 The TSU is responsible for producing tear gas munitions required for the Anti-Riot Forces.
 It also exports a substantial quantity to other countries.

 Three battalions of the BSF, located at Kolkata, Guwahati, and Patna, are designated as the National Disaster Response Force (NDRF).
 Each battalion maintains 18 self-contained specialist search and rescue teams of 45 personnel each, including engineers, technicians, electricians, dog squads and medics and paramedics.
 The establishment of each battalion is 1,158 personnel.
 The NDRF is a multi-disciplinary, multi-skilled, high-tech force for all types of disasters and can deploy to disasters by air, sea, and land.
 These battalions are equipped and trained for all natural disasters including combating Chemical, Biological Radiological, and Nuclear (CBRN) disasters.